HugoLeSignor/HugoLeSignor/README.md

   - **neovim**: Following guides to learn Vim movement and use Neovim as my text editor for personnal projects
   - **Guitar**: Currently trying to get into guitar more !
+  - **Portfolio**: Figuring out what design i wanna have for my portfolio

 ## 🧰 Skills